grafana/terraform-provider-grafana/docs/index.md

 [These docs](https://grafana.com/docs/grafana-cloud/account-management/authentication-and-permissions/access-policies/authorize-services/#create-an-access-policy-for-a-stack) will guide you on how to create an access policy.
 The required permissions, or scopes, are `integration-management:read`, `integration-management:write` and `stacks:read`.

-Also, by default the Access Policies UI will not show those scopes, to find name you need to use the `Add Scope` textbox, as shown in the following image:
+Also, by default the Access Policies UI will not show those scopes, instead, search for it using the `Add Scope` textbox, as shown in the following image:

 <img src="https://grafana.com/media/docs/grafana-cloud/connections/connections-terraform-access-policy-create.png" width="700"/>